CharlesClark84/ProductionCountLogInterface/README.md

 # Charles Clark Individual Project

-This repository will serve as an example for Madison College's Enterprise Java Class.

 ### Problem Statement

 Most manufacturing and production based factory jobs have end off the shift paperwork that needs to be filled out.
 This